alshdavid/BorrowScript/README.md

 As an example, web applications are often criticized for their lack of performance when compared to their native counterparts.
 Native applications however make maximal use of threads and as a result have interfaces that seldom block.

-Including a borrow checker into a familiar language used in web development means that concurrency can be used without fear of data races.
+Including a borrow checker into a familiar language used in web development means that concurrency across threads can be used without fear of data races.
 This will also allow graphical applications to be used on lower end devices as their resources can be utilized more effectively.

 #### Small Binary